 “I’m interested in social themes like history, culture and symbolism.
 I’m inspired by color, nature and music.
 The essence of my artwork expresses the energy and personal passion that is reflected in a song, a painting or a public art project.”

-Recently just finished the Western Ave Parking Project with the City of Goodyear as a public artist for the Historic Goodyear Parking Lot Screen Wall Project.
+Recently just finished the Western Ave Parking Project with the City of Goodyear installing steel art pieces.
 In 2020 Oliverio was selected as an artist for various public art programs in the Valley.
 The City of Glendale chose him to design and paint a bench in downtown for the project “Take a Seat”.
 For the City of Goodyear in celebration of their 75th anniversary he was asked to paint a large 3-D heart sculpture at Wildflower South Park for “The Heart of Goodyear Project”.
 The City of Chandler awarded him a commission to design, with a student from ICAN, an artwork that was installed at a Cabinet Control box in Downtown.
-In 2017 he was a selected artist for Valley Metro’s public art for the Northwest extension of the light rail with a design that will be made as mosaic art on the risers’ stairs for one of the stations.
+In 2017 he was a selected artist for Valley Metro’s public art for the Northwest extension of the light rail with a design that it’s made with mosaic tile art on the risers’ stairs for one of the stations.

 Oliverio presented a multimedia performance at Pueblo Grande Museum, entitled “The Unknown Symbols” with original music and film recorded in the Valley of the Sun.
 The Arizona Commission on the Arts granted him awards to work as an artist-in-residence with South Mountain High School, Chandler Gilbert Community College and Mercury Mine Elementary School in the Paradise Valley School District.
 He has also worked with Kyrene School District’s Kyrene del Norte elementary school in creating seven murals with students from Kindergarten to 5th grade that were painted in the school hallways.
 He has done several workshops for CALA’s Community Arts Program, Childsplay, Free Arts of Arizona, Xico Inc, Cultural Coalition, Calaca Cultural Center, City of Chandler’s Vision Gallery, and the Heard Museum.
 He is constantly composing music, taking photographs, making field recordings, exhibiting new paintings and traveling for inspiration.